midl-dev/tezos-snapshot-generator/README.md

 cd terraform
 ```

-Below is a list of variables you must set.
+Create a file calle `terraform.tfvars` and populate variables there with the `key=value` syntax.
+Below is a complete example.

 <!-- generate with  ~/go/bin/terraform-docs markdown table . -->